Daniel J. Frey

 This virus has changed the plans of everyone on the planet.

-It is going about what viruses do it is spreading and multiplying.
+It is about what viruses do; they spread and multiply.

 Our deaths are not its purpose.